pyinstaller/pyinstaller/doc/hooks.rst

 A hook may import the following names from ``PyInstaller.compat``, for example::

-   from PyInstaller.compat import modname_tkinter, is_win
+   from PyInstaller.compat import base_prefix, is_win

 ``is_py36``, ``is_py37``, ``is_py38``, ``is_py39``:
    True when the current version of Python is at least 3.6, 3.7, 3.8 or 3.9 respectively.